Kofu, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Take care to find the right kind.
-A lot of adapters available are just plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Take care to find the necessary type.
+The vast majority of adapters on sale are just plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most countries.

-If you see a temple, such as Takeda Shingen Shrine, wear:
+If you check out a temple, such as Takeda Shingen Shrine, wear:

-If you see the Yamanashi Prefectural Museum of Art, wear museum-appropriate clothing and take:
+If you go to the Yamanashi Prefectural Museum of Art, wear museum-appropriate clothing and take:

 Comfy walking shoes